peer-open-source/xara-docs/source/user/manual/material/ndMaterials/ASDPlasticMaterial.rst

 ASDPlasticMaterial
 ^^^^^^^^^^^^^^^^^^

-| This command is used to construct an ``ASDPlasticMaterial`` material object. ``ASDPlasticMaterial`` implements a large family of constitutive models based on the classical theory of elastoplasticity.
+| This command is used to construct an ``ASDPlasticMaterial`` material. ``ASDPlasticMaterial`` implements a large family of constitutive models based on the classical theory of elastoplasticity.
 Users build new constitutive models by selecting the yield function, plastic-flow direction, elasticity law, and hardening models for the internal variables from several possible options for each component.

 To create a new model, specify the Yield Function type (``$YieldFunctionType``), Plastic Flow type (``$PlasticFlowType``), and Elasticity type (``$ElasticityType``).
 All internal variables and model parameters are set to zero unless specified by the user, which might or not make sense depending on context, and this initialization is printed out to the screen.